Aitana (singer): 2021-2024: Acting venture and Alpha

+2025-present: Metamorfosis and Cuarto azul

+In January 2025, she initiated a new musical era for the forthcoming release of her fourth studio album, Cuarto azul.
+The first song from the album, "Segundo Intento", was released, featuring a sweet melody, dance elements, and a pop foundation.
+On February 28, her documentary Aitana: Metamorfosis premiered on Netflix, where the singer reveals intimate moments and reflects on her life since leaving Operación Triunfo.
+In March 2025, she released a second preview of her fourth album, a single with Puerto Rican artist Myke Towers, "Sentimiento Natural".
+The same month, she announced her limited stadium tour, Metamorfosis Season.
+Cuarto azul received a nomination for the Best Contemporary Pop Album and a win for Best Recording Package at the 26th Annual Latin Grammy Awards, marking Aitana's first career win at the ceremony.

 Other ventures

 Product and endorsements

-In 2018, Aitana became the youngest ambassador of multinational clothing company Inditex released a limited edition of a T-shirt titled Pa' Mala Yo with Stradivarius as part of the promotion of her debut single "Lo Malo".
+In 2018, Aitana became the youngest ambassador of multinational clothing company Inditex by releasing a limited edition T-shirt titled Pa' Mala Yo with Stradivarius as part of the promotion of her debut single "Lo Malo".
 Both campaigns had a great commercial impact of 2 million euros.
 Later that year she signed a partnership with Rimmel London and with Good Hair Day.
-During the fall, she released an illustration book titled La Tinta de Mis Ojos through publishing house Alfaguara.
-The first of three perfumes was released in December of that year, and was self-titled.
 She also partnered with Coca-Cola for their 2018 Christmas jingle.
-In 2019, a merchandising collection designed by Ana Locking was released for the singer's Play Tour.

 During 2020, Aitana was announced as the new face of the summer campaign of optical company Multiópticas and released a new pair of limited sunglasses.
 She also became an ambassador for French fashion house Yves Saint Laurent.
-A second perfume of Aitana, titled Be Magnetic was released in September 2020 through Douglas, becoming their second collaboration.
-It featured the smell of gooseberry, tuber and musk.
 She parallelly collaborated with Coca-Cola again for their European #OpenToBetter campaign, which also featured Katy Perry.
 As part of the campaign, Aitana and Perry recorded a remixed version of the latter's track "Resilient".

-2021 saw the release of a third Douglas fragrance, this time called "Aitana 1999", set for a November release; as well as a whole new clothing collection with German manufacturer Puma, which was conceived as the Wild Rose Collection.
-In September, Aitana collaborated with American fast food chain franchise McDonald's to launch a limited edition meal, popularly called "McAitana", that was introduced in participating McDonald's restaurants in Spain.
-It consisted of a €9,90 compilation of an extra cheese chicken, bacon and onion (CBO) hamburguer, french fries, Coca-Cola Zero Sugar, four chicken nuggets and an Oreo McFlurry.
+In 2021, the singer released a clothing collection with German manufacturer Puma, which was conceived as the Wild Rose Collection.
+In September, Aitana collaborated with McDonald's to launch a limited edition meal, popularly called "McAitana", that was introduced in participating restaurants in Spain.
 The partnership marked the first celebrity-endorsed McDonald's meal in Europe.
-Starting in 2020, the United States had already seen personalized meals selected by other celebrities such as Travis Scott, BTS, Saweetie or J Balvin.
-The collaboration sparked controversy due to Aitana suffering from coeliac disease and, therefore, being unable to try her own meal.
+It sparked controversy due to Aitana suffering from coeliac disease and, therefore, being unable to try her own meal.

+Aitana became the face of Pantene in Spain in 2023.
+The following year, Aitana became a global ambassador of airline Iberia.
+She also launched a partnership with multinational bank Santander, and launched a customized card.
+A Nancy doll based on Aitana was released in October 2024.

+Fragrances

+Aitana has released a total of three perfumes with Douglas.
+The first of three perfumes was released in December 2018, and was self-titled.
+A second perfume of Aitana, titled Be Magnetic was released in September 2020.
+It featured the smell of gooseberry, tuber and musk.
+2021 saw the release of a third Douglas fragrance, this time called Aitana 1999, set for a November release.